wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 Getting started
 ===============

-This guide provides the basic information you need to start using the Wazuh API.
+This guide provides the basic information needed to start using the Wazuh API.

 Starting and stopping the API
 -----------------------------